katasec/PulumiApi/readme.md

 # Overview

 A dotnet client for the [Pulumi Service Rest API](https://www.pulumi.com/docs/reference/service-rest-api/).
 Adding some methods as needed.
-Please check [here](./PulumiApi.Test/UnitTest1.cs) to see what's been implemented.
+Please check [here](./PulumiApi.Test/UnitTest1.cs) or
+[here](./PulumiApi/IPulumiApi.cs) to see what's been implemented.